ITEC 200 Spring 2008

 IMPORTANT COURSE REQUIREMENTS

 1. Students are required to be thoroughly familiar with this syllabus and the related Class Schedule.
-This class has several sessions and demos scheduled in the Kogod Lab.
+This class has several sessions and demos scheduled in the FSIT Lab.
 You need to consistently check the class schedule to make sure that you are aware of any changes in meeting venues or assignments.

 2. Similarly, students are required to check all announcements and other materials posted on Blackboard before each class.